RodgerOliver/guides/vim.md

 - `:resize 50`: resize windo to 50%.
 - `:vertical resize 50`: resize windo to 50%.
 - `:only`: focus on one split, and the others go to the buffer.
-- `:buffers`: show buffers.
-- `:ba`: open all buffes in the screen.

 ## Tab Navigation
 - `:tabnew [file]`: open a net tab.